 be like that!

-I’m as up for a pretty face in a corset and watch gears as the next man, this actually misses the whole point of the sub-genre.
-Steampunk certainly includes a good number of watch parts, and really I think every book should have one decent corset scene.
-But steampunk, as a genre, is oh so much more.
+I’m as up for a pretty face in a corset and watch gears as the next man, but this actually misses the whole point of the fantasy/scifi sub-genre.
+Steampunk certainly includes a good number of watch parts, and really I think every book should have one decent corset scene—but steampunk, as a genre, is oh so much more.

 Technically speaking, steampunk is historic fiction/fantasy in a setting where steam-power technology is dominant.
 This doesn’t mean that steam is the only power, as electricity can also be available, but most often steampunk resides along an alternative history timeline in a pseudo-fantasy realm where retro technology is amped up to modern levels.

 Try this.
 Steampunk isn’t an excuse for corsets and watch gears, it’s all about corsets and watch gears!

 Let’s break it down.

 Corsets because, way, way back in the day, steampunk started out as speculative or science fiction.
 No, true story.
 That’s where the genre’s roots began in the late Victorian early Industrial periods.
 Jules Verne and H.G.
 Wells set the stage, printed the bills and wrote the major characters.
 Sir Arthur Conan Doyle provided some lighting for ambiance.
 Albert Robida gave everyone their lines, and Georges Melies was the director.
 Mary Shelley did not sew the costumes, nor was she make-up.
 She was in charge of special effects, and they were fabulous!